TD Place Stadium

 TD Place Stadium (originally Lansdowne Park and formerly Frank Clair Stadium) is an outdoor stadium in Ottawa, Ontario, Canada.
 It is located at Lansdowne Park, on the southern edge of The Glebe neighbourhood, where Bank Street crosses the Rideau Canal.
-It is the home of the Ottawa Redblacks of the Canadian Football League (CFL), Atlético Ottawa of the Canadian Premier League (CPL) and the Ottawa Gee-Gees football team of Ontario University Athletics (OUA), which represent the University of Ottawa.
+It is the home of the Ottawa Redblacks of the Canadian Football League (CFL), Atlético Ottawa of the Canadian Premier League (CPL), Ottawa Rapid FC of the Northern Super League (NSL), and the Ottawa Gee-Gees football team of Ontario University Athletics (OUA), which represent the University of Ottawa.

 The playing field has existed since the 1870s, and the complete stadium since 1908.
 The stadium has been host to FIFA tournaments, Summer Olympic Games, and seven Grey Cups.

 History

 The playing field, part of the Ottawa Exposition Grounds, was first cleared in the 1870s.
 It was used for equestrian events, lacrosse and rugby football.
 The first permanent grandstand was built on the north side of the playing field in 1908.
 It was demolished in 1967 to build a new set of stands with an integrated ice hockey arena underneath, then known as the Ottawa Civic Centre.

 A small grandstand was built in the 1920s on the south-side of the field, and it was replaced in 1960.
 A second deck for the south-side was added during the 1970s.
 As of 2008, prior to lower south-side demolition, the overall stadium had a 30,927 capacity for football.

 In 1984, the grass field which had been in place from 1908 to 1983 was replaced by Astroturf, which lasted though the 2000 season.

 In the late 1990s, the stadium was threatened with demolition when then-city councillor (and future Ottawa mayor) Jim Watson led a drive by the municipal government to allow a private developer to reconfigure Lansdowne Park.
 The proposals submitted all called for residences to be built on the site of the football stadium.
 Massive public opposition and the realization that the end of the stadium would mean the end of hopes to return CFL football to the capital led the regional government to step in to end the scheme.

 In 2001, one year before the Ottawa Renegades began play, the stadium was the first in the CFL to have a next-generation artificial playing surface (FieldTurf) installed.

 For many years, the stadium was known as Lansdowne Park, after the fairgrounds in which it was located.
 It was renamed in 1993 to honour Frank Clair, coach and general manager for the Ottawa Rough Riders during the 1960s and 1970s.